latent-to/developer-docs/docs/working-with-keys.md

 <Tabs queryString="create-wallet" groupId="create-wallet">
 <TabItem value="cold-hot" label="Coldkey and Hotkey">
-If you plan to validate or mine in a subnet, you must have both a coldkey and a hotkey.
+If you intend to mine or validate within a subnet, or create and manage a subnet, you’ll need both a coldkey and a hotkey.
 If you already have a coldkey, you can [create a new hotkey](?create-wallet=hotkey) for it.

 To create a new coldkey and hotkey, run the following command in the terminal: